pinting/oraculum/README.md

 Which operators a column takes is fixed by its type.
-Everything may be compared for equality, only the classes that have an order may be ranged over, only text may be matched against a pattern, and only a column that can actually be null may be tested for it - which a `PRIMARY KEY` cannot, however it was declared.
+Everything may be compared for equality, only the classes that have an order may be ranged over, only text may be matched against a pattern and only a column that can actually be null may be tested for it.

 | type | operators | literal | example |
 |---|---|---|---|